themindfulbit/td/_content/1-episodes/2014-08-10-078-the-pen-is-mightier.md

 >
 > {{ theme:partial src="image-set" title="Dotted Lines" show="{{ number }}" file="kokuyo.jpg" }}
 >
-> I also have a few of the
+> I also have a few of the corresponding
 > ["Slim Binders"](http://www.jetpens.com/Kokuyo-Campus-Adapt-Slim-Binder-A4-30-Rings-Yellow-Green/pd/9766),
 > which are very nice.